Amazon EC2: A Comprehensive Operations and Architecture Reference

 --block-device-mappings DeviceName=/dev/xvda,Ebs={DeleteOnTermination=false}

-# Terminate instance
+Terminate an EC2 instance

 aws ec2 terminate-instances \